Font Size:

 Maternal Mortality Review Logo

-The Alabama Maternal Mortality Review Committee (MMRC) reviews deaths that occur during or within one year of a pregnancy.
+The Alabama Maternal Mortality Review Committee (MMRC) is a multi-disciplinary committee that reviews deaths that occur during and within one year of pregnancy.
+The committee determines the cause of death, contributing factors, and preventability.
+They also develop actionable recommendations to prevent future deaths.
 The MMRC has found that approximately 50 percent of maternal deaths did not have an autopsy performed.
 Numerous recommendations have been made by the committee regarding the necessity of an autopsy in determining causes of and contributors to maternal mortality.

 Maternal Autopsy Program

 The Alabama Department of Public Health (ADPH) implemented the Maternal Autopsy Program in December 2023.
 Currently, the coroners in Baldwin, Jefferson, Madison, Marshall, Mobile, Montgomery, Shelby, and Walker counties participate in the Maternal Autopsy Program.
 Family members of women who died during pregnancy or up to a year after pregnancy are offered a complete autopsy free of charge if there is no one to perform the autopsy in their area, or they cannot afford one.
 The complete autopsies are performed at the University of Alabama at Birmingham or the University of South Alabama, with transportation provided through Mack Mortuary Transport Services.
-ADPH. plans to expand the availability of the Maternal Autopsy Program statewide in the coming months.
+The Maternal Autopsy Program has been expanded to include all counties in the state.

 A Snapshot of Maternal Mortality In Alabama*